pulumi/pulumi-hugo/themes/default/content/product/_index.md

 overview:
     title: Universal infrastructure as code for engineers
     description: |
-        Ship infrastructure at faster velocity compared to traditional tools because it supports the most popular programming languages and software engineering practices.
+        Ship infrastructure at faster velocity with speed and scale enabled by software engineering and an API-first approach.
+Pulumi open source enables engineers to build with any cloud using general-purpose programming languages instead of proprietary languages.
+It’s backed by an enterprise-grade SaaS that increases velocity, collaboration, security for teams and organizations.

 key_features:
     title: Key features